leo7736/Power_BI_Project/PWC_CallCentre & Churn analysis/readme.md

 and metrics in the dataset.
 - Based on your findings, recommend suggestions as to what needs to be changed.

-### Key Larnings
+### Key Learnings

-1. Learned about Visualising customer and agent behaviour.
+1. Learned about Visualizing customer and agent behaviour.

-2. Learnt about Customer demographics and insights.
+2. Learned about Customer demographics and insights.

 3. Learned to create new chart(quadrant chart).